 SIGEL TURNS PRO AT THE AGE OF 50.

-After enjoying what is arguably the greatest amateur playing career in GAP history, winning every kind of GAP major title there is to win along with wins in the U.S. Amateur, British Amateur and U.S. Mid-Amateur, among numerous other titles—R. Jay Sigel joined the Senior PGA Tour in 1994 and earned 14 Top-10 finishes to win Rookie of the Year honors.
+After enjoying what is arguably the greatest amateur playing career in GAP history, winning every kind of GAP major title there is to win along with wins in the U.S. Amateur, British Amateur and U.S. Mid-Amateur — R. Jay Sigel joined the Senior PGA Tour in 1994 and earned 14 Top-10 finishes to win Rookie of the Year honors.
 The strong start to his professional career resulted in eight Senior PGA Tour Championships.
 Sigel holds the record for most Philadelphia Open Championships with six.
 He was also a member of GAP’s inaugural Hall of Fame class in 2008.

-To commemorate GAP’s first 100 years, golf historian James W. Finegan wrote the book on all things GAP history— “A Centennial Tribute to Golf in Philadelphia” with a forward from Arnold Palmer.
-In addition to writing the foreward for the Centennial Tribute, Palmer was also the honored guest alongside Philadelphia Mayor and future Governor Ed Rendell at the celebratory dinner hosted at the Philadelphia Convention Center.
+To commemorate GAP’s first 100 years, golf historian James W. Finegan wrote the book on all things GAP history— “A Centennial Tribute to Golf in Philadelphia” with a foreword from Arnold Palmer.
+In addition to writing the foreword for the Centennial Tribute, Palmer was also the honored guest alongside Philadelphia Mayor and future Governor Ed Rendell at the celebratory dinner hosted at the Philadelphia Convention Center.

 LANGE BECOMES FIRST TO COMPLETE CAREER GRAND SLAM.